 The TKSTAR TK905 costs the least over two years at $175.
 Vyncs on its free plan costs $90 total but gives you slower updates.
 Bouncie hits the sweet spot at $282 with 15-second tracking.

 According to the National Insurance Crime Bureau, pickup trucks consistently rank among the most stolen vehicles in the US.
-The average stolen truck is worth over $30,000.
-One prevented theft covers decades of tracker subscriptions.
+A stolen truck is an expensive loss, so one prevented theft covers years of tracker subscriptions.
+If you also drive a sedan or SUV, our guide to the best anti-theft GPS tracker for cars covers options optimized for smaller vehicles.

 The per-unit savings compound fast at scale, especially with TKSTAR’s prepaid SIM model where you’re not locked into any carrier contract.
 Our guide to GPS trackers without monthly fees covers more options for eliminating subscriptions entirely.